richstokes/cheekymonkey/README.md

 Unless offline mode is set (see below), the game will attempt to connect to your currently set Kubernetes context.

-Note: The game will target pods across ALL namespaces.
+Note: The game will target pods across ALL namespaces, unless you specify namespaces to exclude, for example:
+`python3 cheekymonkey.py --offline no --exclude kube-system cert-manager`

 &nbsp;